Dempo SC: Technical staff

-Managers
+List of coaches

+Dempo roped in their first foreign coach in 1977, when British national Robert "Bob" Bootland joined the club as a trainer.
 The club hired their first professional manager in 2000, Armando Colaco; he remained with the club until the end of season 2012–13 and gave five domestic league titles.
 In June 2013, the club signed Greek-Australian manager Arthur Papas who was already working in India as the Indian U23 National Team coach.

-Statistics

-Only competitive matches are counted.
-Wins, losses and draws are results at the final whistle; the results of penalty shoot-outs are not counted.